Building software with Slurm jobs using EasyBuild

 9015293 vera Thing-2. you R 0:06 1 node-02

-Passing SLURM flags
+Passing Slurm flags

 What if your job needs a GPU partition, or specify a TRES?